Search

 customer touchpoint

 The demand for personalized customer experiences is at an all-time high.
-71% of consumers expect tailored touchpoints, and 76% feel let down when brands fail to deliver on that promise.
+71% of consumers expect tailored customer touchpoint, and 76% feel let down when brands fail to deliver on that promise.

 To meet such high expectations, modern businesses must collect and integrate fragmented customer information to build comprehensive profiles.
 They can avoid disconnection and minimize disappointment by understanding how consumers respond to every ad click, product search, or inquiry.